Salisu8080/MSc-ABU-Zaria/readme.md

 Ahmadu Bello University, Zaria

 Supervised by:
-Prof. A. D. Usman 	Chairman
-Dr. A. S. Yaro	 	Member
+Prof. A. D. Usman, and Dr. A. S. Yaro

 This implementation includes:
 1. Data preprocessing for NSL-KDD and UNSW-NB15 datasets